RishikaGhosh/Text-To-Speech-Converter/README.md

 # Text-To-Speech-Converter
-created a simple Python project which converts Text to Speech
+Created a simple Python project which converts Text to Speech